Hi, what do you want to do?

 Identifying Border States of the U.S.

-In this identifying border states of the U.S. learning exercise, 3rd graders visually identify then write the names of the states that border Canada and Mexico; page 1 is a lesson, page 2 is the learning exercise.
+In this identifying border states of the U.S. activity, 3rd graders visually identify then write the names of the states that border Canada and Mexico; page 1 is a lesson, page 2 is the activity.

 Curated OER